preservim/vim-markdown/README.md

     Known limitation: does not work for links that span multiple lines.

+-   `ge`: open the link under the cursor in Vim for editing.
+Useful for relative markdown links. `<Plug>Markdown_EditUrlUnderCursor`

+    The rules for the cursor position are the same as the `gx` command.

 -   `]]`: go to next header. `<Plug>Markdown_MoveToNextHeader`

 -   `[[`: go to previous header.
 Contrast with `]c`. `<Plug>Markdown_MoveToPreviousHeader`